Description

 DREAMS-3 Trial: Head-to-Head vs Semaglutide

-DREAMS-3 compared Mazdutide to semaglutide (currently the leading GLP-1 agonist) in diabetic patients with obesity.
+DREAMS-3 compared Mazdutide to semaglutide (now the leading GLP-1 agonist) in diabetic patients with obesity.

 Study Design: